laurennguyen395/Loteria-Memory-Edition/README.md

 - Once the start button has been clicked, 18 cards will appear with an array of different images in a random order.

-- The player must rememeber where all the images are in the table.
+- The player must rememeber where all the images are in the table and how many there were.

-- After 15 seconds the cards will flip over and the computer will ask for a specific image.
+- After 15 seconds the computer will choose a card for the player to have to find.

-- The player must flip over all cards of the specific image asked for.
+- The player must flip over all cards of the specific image asked for and hit "Done".
 They have 30 seconds.

-- For every correct card the player chooses, they will be that must closer to winning.
+- Once they hit done, all the cards will reveal their images and the player will be able to see if they missed any.

-- With every incorrect card, the player will lose 3 seconds off the timer.